 Fifth Degree Assault

 Fifth-degree assault can be a misdemeanor or gross misdemeanor under Minn.
 Stat. § 609.224.
-This offense may be charged when an individual intentionally causes another person to fear immediate bodily harm or death, or if they purposely inflict or attempt to inflict physical harm on another.
+This offense may be charged when an individual intentionally causes another person to fear immediate bodily harm or death or if they purposely inflict or attempt to inflict physical harm on another.
 Multiple fifth-degree assault convictions can result in increased charges and penalties.
-Contacting a local lawyer when facing any level of assault charges may be beneficial.
+Contacting a seasoned assault lawyer in Bloomington when facing any level of assault charges may be beneficial.

 Penalties for Assault